Other Disney World Discounts and Deals

 There are two major highways you can use to get from Orlando International Airport (MCO) to Walt Disney World.
 Both are tollways.

-The easiest and best route is to use Greeneway (SR 417).
+The easiest and most direct route is to use Greeneway (SR 417).
 This road is uncrowded and makes a straight shot to Walt Disney World.
-Depending on where you exit, the tolls will total about $3 to $4 each way.
+Depending on where you exit, the tolls will total about $3 each way with a transponder or $6 cash.

-Hint: When I’m driving from the airport, I usually exit Greeneway (SR 417) at World Center Drive (SR 536).
-Getting to that exit costs $3.00 in tolls.
+Hint: When we are driving from the airport, we usually exit Greeneway (SR 417) at World Center Drive (SR 536).
+Getting to that exit costs $3 in tolls.
 Exiting here puts you directly on World Center Drive, a major (non-toll) highway that goes straight into Disney’s parks and resorts.
-Also, just after you exit at World Center Drive (SR 536), you have the option of making a right turn on Apopka/Vineland Road (SR 535), which takes you to the Downtown Disney area.
+Also, just after you exit at World Center Drive (SR 536), you have the option of making a right turn on Apopka/Vineland Road (SR 535), which takes you to the Disney Springs area.
 Be sure to consult a map, though — if you’re staying on the far side of Walt Disney World (i.e. near the Animal Kingdom or Magic Kingdom), it may save you time to stay on Greeneway (SR 417) and pay more in tolls.

-If you really want to cheap out, use Beeline Expressway (SR 528) and connect to I-4 South.
-You will pay less in tolls.
-However, this route often puts you in traffic jams and it is not as direct.
+If you want to save roughly $1 each way on tolls, you can use Beeline Expressway (SR 528) and connect to I-4 South.
+However, this route often puts you in traffic jams on I-4 and it is not as direct.

 Gas Stations

-Disney has several on-property Hess stations with low gas prices.
-In fact, the Hess prices are usually the lowest in the Orlando area.
+Disney has several on-property Speedway stations with low gas prices.
+In fact, the Speedway prices are usually the lowest or close to the lowest in the Orlando area.
 There’s no need to drive way off property to get gas.
+There are also WaWa locations near Disney property and near the airport with very good fuel prices.

-I have always used one of the Disney area Hess stations to gas up my rental car before heading back to the airport and I have never been charged for additional gas by the rental agency — the gas gauge is always still on “F”.
+We have always used one of the Disney area stations to gas up our rental car before heading back to the airport and we have never been charged for additional gas by the rental agency — the gas gauge is always still on “Full”.
 So remember to gas up before you get on the highway back to the airport!

-On your way to the airport, a good place to gas up your car is the Hess station located immediately before you get on Greeneway (SR 417) from World Center Drive (SR 536).
-The actual street address is 7900 World Center Drive and it is just west of International Drive (note that Google Maps does not display the location correctly).
-The gas prices here are usually the best in the area and it’s much cheaper and more convenient than buying gas close to the airport.
+On your way to the airport, a good place to gas up your car is the station (currently a Mobil, but it has changed brands multiple times over the years) located immediately before you get on Greeneway (SR 417) from World Center Drive (SR 536).
+The actual street address is 7900 World Center Drive and it is just west of International Drive.
+The gas prices here are usually very good for the area.

-The nearest gas station to the airport (“Landing Strip” aka “Suncoast Energy” on Semoran Boulevard, just north of the airport) is a complete rip-off.
+The nearest gas station north of the airport (“Landing Strip” aka “Suncoast Energy” on Semoran Boulevard) is a complete rip-off.
 This station habitually charges nearly TWICE the normal price for gas and does not have signs to let people know the prices before they pull in.
 You won’t realize you’re paying a ridiculous price unless you look closely at the pump!
+There’s also a “Sun” gas station across the street with similarly ridiculous prices.

 Parking

-Parking at the theme parks is $14 per day ($15 for campers or trailers).
+Standard parking at the theme parks is $30 per day ($35 for campers or trailers), tax included.
 If you will be leaving the parking lot and returning on the same day, or even parking at another theme park on the same day, be sure to save your receipt.
-You won’t have to pay again, because only have to pay the fee once per day.
+You won’t have to pay again; the fee covers parking at all four theme parks for the whole day.
 MouseSavers.com reader Adam S notes that it’s often fastest to “pay with your credit card at the parking booths.
 Disney’s credit card system at the parking booths is lightning fast and I’ve always got my receipt faster than any attendant can make change for cash.”

-Valet parking at Disney Deluxe resorts is $15 per day, plus tip.
-If you decide to use valet parking, be sure you are issued a hangtag or receipt.
-It will allow you to valet park at any resort at no additional charge (except tips) for the rest of that day.
+Valet parking at Disney Deluxe resorts is $33 per day including tax, plus tip ($3-5 or so is a pretty normal tip).
+If you decide to use valet parking, be sure you are issued a receipt.
+It will allow you to valet park at any Disney resort at no additional charge (except tips) for the rest of that day.

 Phone Calls